 GLOW IN THE DARK SENSORY BIN

-One of my absolute favorite additions to our sensory room was the glow in the dark sensory bin.
-All that you need is any form of white rice and neon glow in the dark paint.
+One of my absolute favorite additions to our sensory room was the glow-in-the-dark sensory bin.
+All that you need is any form of white rice and neon glow-in-the-dark paint.
 I followed this tutorial: http://diyjoy.com/fun-crafts-for-kids-glow-in-the-dark-party-ideas

 The black light was purchased through Amazon and it’s called American DJ 24″ Black Light Fixture with bulb. $17!
-Again, I mounted the light a few feet above the sensory bin with the double-sided mounting tape, worked like a charm!
+Again, I mounted the light a few feet above the sensory bin with the double-sided mounting tape, which worked like a charm!